Ambika-Gowda/Image-Scrapping-with-python-and-selenium/README.md

 # Image-Scrapping-with-python-and-selenium
 A python codebase that downloads images from Google Browser with the search term mentioned.

-The above code base is written in python and downloads images from Google with the search term
+The above code base is written in python and downloads images from Google with the search term of your choice.

 ## Table of contents